All Canadian Games

-The Cwench All Canadian Games are a pair of annual all-star basketball games, each featuring rosters composed of Canada's top senior high school players for that school year.
+The All Canadian Games are a pair of annual all-star basketball games, each featuring rosters composed of Canada's top senior high school players for that school year.
 Both games are played as a doubleheader; the first game featuring the top senior girls, followed by the second game featuring the top senior boys.

 History

 The All Canadian basketball game was founded in 2015 by CEO of "Bounce Elite" (a premier boys basketball program) Tom McIntyre, Athlete Institute CEO Jesse Tipping, & BioSteel Sports Nutrition CEO & co-founder John Celenza.
 The first four editions of the game only featured a boys game, but the event was later expanded to include a girls game in 2019.
 The games feature the top 24 senior male and female high school basketball players either born in Canada or playing in the country.
 The Canadian game has drawn comparisons to America's McDonald's All-American Game.
 The first boys game was attended by upwards of 60 executives and scouts from the National Basketball Association (NBA).